Choosing an OAuth 2.0 Grant Type

 Client Credentials Grant (Data Connection Applications, userless access)

 If you are developing an application or integration that does not rely on or require access authorization from a specific Procore user, then you will want to implement the Client Credentials grant type using a Developer Managed Service Account (DMSA).
-The Client Credentials grant type is often used for data connection integrations between systems.
+The Client Credentials grant type is used for data connection integrations between Procore and other systems.
+If you define company level and/or project level tool permissions for your DMSA application, your client credentials will be generated by the system and can be accessed in the OAuth Credentials section of the Manage App page.
 See OAuth 2.0 Using Client Credentials and Developer Managed Service Accounts for additional information.

 Here is a diagram illustrating the flow for the Client Credentials grant type.
 Let’s walk through each step in the flow.